-The School provides employees with systems to send and receive e-mail.
-All e-mails sent or received over the School's systems are the property of the School, and employees have no expectation of privacy with respect to messages or files sent, received, or stored on the School's e-mail system.
-E-mail messages, like other types of correspondence and documents, can be accessed and read by authorized individuals.
+The School provides employees with systems to send and receive email.
+All e-mails sent or received over the School's systems are the property of the School, and employees have no expectation of privacy with respect to messages or files sent, received, or stored on the School's email system.
+Email messages, like other types of correspondence and documents, can be accessed and read by authorized individuals.

-All School e-mail is public domain.
+All School email is public domain.
 Thus, e-mail should not be used to communicate sensitive or confidential personal information including, but not limited to, information concerning student IEPs, student performance, or personal situations.
-Additionally, employees should anticipate that e-mail messages may be disclosed to or read by individuals other than the intended recipients since e-mails are easily forwarded, and human and system errors have the potential to cause inadvertent or accidental disclosures.
+Additionally, employees should anticipate that email messages may be disclosed to or read by individuals other than the intended recipients since emails are easily forwarded, and human and system errors have the potential to cause inadvertent or accidental disclosures.

-During the work week, employees are expected to check their School e-mail throughout the school day and acknowledge e-mails requiring a response within 24 hours.
+During the work week, employees are expected to check their School email throughout the school day and acknowledge emails requiring a response within two (2) business days.